 He has PhD in interaction design Malmö University and a BA in informatics at Copenhagen Business School.
 His primary interest lies in prototyping design-objects for social interaction.
 He is a co-founder of illutron collaborative interaction art studio.
 Besides working at the lab he is external lecturer at Roskilde University.

-Schack Lindemann: Technology Guru
+Schack Lindemann: Media & Technology Guru

 Bo Thorning: Technology Guru

 He is educated as a electrotechnician and has worked as an active part of art and technology community as a visual artist and an electronic musician.
 He has worked with click festival and obscura as an artistic programmer.
 He has done visuals for one of the primary stages as Roskilde Festival.

 Martin is leading the development of the BioFabLab at RUC.
 He is a biological engineer and an interaction designer.
 He integrates living biology into everyday products and services in collaboration with architects, designers and artists.
 He has co-founded the Copenhagen Do-It-Yourself biology (DIYbio) space Biologigaragen.